Generic Name: triazolam (trye AY zoe lam)

 What happens if I miss a dose?

-Since triazolam is taken as needed, you are not likely to be on a dosing schedule.
-Take triazolam only when you have time for several hours of sleep.
+Since Halcion is used when needed, you may not be on a dosing schedule.
+Take Halcion only when you have time for several hours of sleep.
 Do not use two doses at one time.

 What happens if I overdose?